Ulrich II (bishop of Passau)

-Ulrich II (died 31 October 1221) was the 34th Bishop of Passau from 1215 and the first prince-bishop from 1217.
+Ulrich II (died October 31, 1221) was the 34th Bishop of Passau from 1215 and the first prince-bishop from 1217.
 The Bischof-Ulrich-Straße in Passau is named after him.

 Ulrich was the priest of the parish of Falkenstein before serving in the chancellery of Leopold V of Austria from 1193.
 He then became a skilled protonotary in 1214 to Bishop Manegold of Passau.

-On 21 January 1217 Ulrich was given Ilzgau by the Emperor Frederick II to hold as a banner-fief.
+On January 21, 1217 Ulrich was given Ilzgau by the Emperor Frederick II to hold as a banner-fief.
 Thus, the Emperor made him the first Prince-Bishop of the Bishopric of Passau.
 Ulrich II and his successors were thus henceforth rich princes ex officio.
-At the end of June, 1217, Bishop Ulrich inaugurated in a large feast day the first four altars of Lilienfeld Abbey.
-In 1219, Ulrich II allowed himself to erect on Georgsberg a castle, the Veste Oberhaus.
+At the end of June 1217, Bishop Ulrich inaugurated in a large feast day the first four altars of Lilienfeld Abbey.
+In 1219, Ulrich II erected on Georgsberg a castle, the Veste Oberhaus.
 He also founded several monasteries in the eastern part of the diocese.

-Ulrich died on 31 October 1221 on the Fifth Crusade in Damietta, Egypt.
+Ulrich died on October 31, 1221 on the Fifth Crusade in Damietta, Egypt.